How Japan Plans to Win

-How Japan Plans to Win is the English translation of The Three-Power Alliance and the United States-Japanese War, a work of current events by Kinoaki Matsuo, a Japanese Foreign Affairs Officer, Navy Admiralty Liaison, Navy strategizer, and member of the Black Dragon Society.
-The English translation was performed by Kilsoo Haan, a Korean anti-Japanese operative living in the United States.
-It was published in 1942 simultaneously in Boston by Little, Brown and Company (323 pages) and in London by George G. Harrap and Company (240 pages).
-The book was reviewed in such publications as The New York Times and the Council on Foreign Relations journal, Foreign Affairs.
+How Japan Plans to Win (originally The Three-Power Alliance and the United States-Japanese War) is a 1940 nonfiction book by Kinoaki Matsuo, a Japanese Foreign Affairs Officer, Navy Admiralty Liaison, Imperial Navy strategizer, and member of the Black Dragon Society.
+The book predicted that the United States was planning on launching an attack on the Empire of Japan.
+It was originally published in Japan by the Foreign Office Press in late 1940.

+The work was translated into English by Kilsoo Haan, a Korean anti-Japanese operative living in the United States.
+The English translation was published in 1942 simultaneously in Boston by Little, Brown and Company (323 pages) and in London by George G. Harrap and Company (240 pages).
+The book was reviewed in publications such as The New York Times and Foreign Affairs.
-The book was originally published in Japan by the Foreign Office Press in late 1940.

 It has been described by some historians as the Japanese counterpart to the United States government contingency plan War Plan Orange.

 Synopsis

 Kinoaki predicts an impending attack on Japan by the United States that will leave no alternative to an existential war of attrition between the two powers, pitting Japan against an arrogant, racist enemy and overwhelming odds.